eulersson/notes/content/Projects/ESL/English Class 1.md

 And also the sentence:
 - How many \_\_\_ are there?
 - There are \_\_\_ △/○/□

+> [!TODO] Anki Deck
+> Create flashcards for those learn words into an Anki Deck, e.g. a picture with many shapes asking "How many circles are there?" and the response has to be typed: "There are 10 circles.", etc...

 Write on the white board a few number of mixed shapes (triangle, circle and square).